JaneliaSciComp/SongExplorer/README.md

 ## Quantifying Accuracy ##

-Measure the classifier's performance using the `Accuracy` button.
+Measure the classifier's performance on the withheld annotations using the `Accuracy` button.
 For the purposes of this tutorial, leave the `P/Rs` textbox (short for Precision / Recall ratio) set to the default value of "1.0" so that the false positives and false negatives are equally weighted.
-In future, if, say, minimizing false positives in your experiments is important, and you are tolerant of a few more false negatives, you can set it to say "10" (or "0.1" if vice versa).
+[In future, if, say, minimizing false positives in your experiments is important, and you are tolerant of a few more false negatives, you can set it to say "10" (or "0.1" if vice versa).]

 Output are the following charts and tables in the logs folder and the `train_1r` subdirectory therein: